 Marko in Prague.
 He got funding for a coworking symposium at the university where he is an assistant professor.

 Mark and Manel in Spain, who put so much effort into raising the bar of the content even higher for their 2020 conference.

 The German Coworking Federation conference held out to the last minute and then finally cancelled!

 And our monthly London Coworking Assembly breakfasts will probably become an online event for a bit.

-I spent most of this week in a funk, It was the first anniversary of my Dad’s death and everything was getting cancelled.
+I spent most of this week in a funk.
+It was the first anniversary of my Dad’s death and everything is cancelled.

 My head was certainly not in the right place, but these days I know it is ok not to be ok sometimes.

 Then Thursday happened.